 There was a time when dive tables were the norm.
 Dive computers were for the few, the most dedicated or simply the most flush with cash.
 The sheer cost of a dive computer meant that most divers went without one.
 Most of us relied instead on a waterproof watch and an analog depth gauge.
 These were the days of dive planning and dive tables.
 Before a dive, divers would plan the maximum depth of the dive.
-This was not to be exceeded, and divers calculated a maximum time for the dive based on dive table data.
+You were not to exceed this depth, and divers calculated a maximum time for the dive based on dive table data.
 When the dive was over, divers calculated the dive’s nitrogen load using the table.
 And based on this, they could plan the timing, depth, and duration of the next dive.

 But as Moore’s Law came into effect (any new technology will double its processing power and halve its price roughly every 18 months), dive computers have become accessible for every diver who wants one.
 Small, inexpensive and all very capable of giving you dive time, depth, remaining dive time and surface time between dives, computers have become for many divers a key piece of gear.
 I use one myself.
 Several organizations either have or are considering switching completely to the point where instructors teach dive computers exclusively during dive classes and leave dive tables out completely.